Ordering books for Christmas?

-An alternative to the Blue Plaque Guide that drags the scheme into the twenty-first century by showing where notable women not currently recognized by the guide lived and telling us something about their lives.
+An alternative to the Blue Plaque Guide that drags the scheme into the twenty-first century by showing where notable women not currently recognised by the guide lived and telling us something about their lives.

 At the last count, the Blue Plaque Guide honours 903 Londoners, and a walking tour of these sites brings to life the London of a bygone era.
 But only 111 of these blue plaques commemorate women.